 Remaining performance obligations represent the aggregate amount of the transaction price allocated to performance obligations not delivered, or partially undelivered, at the end of the reporting period.
 Remaining performance obligations include deferred revenue plus unbilled amounts not yet recorded in deferred revenue.
 Remaining performance obligation estimates are subject to change and are affected by several factors, including terminations, changes in scope of contracts, periodic revalidation, adjustments for revenue that have not materialized, adjustments for inflation, and adjustments for currency.
 For contracts with a duration of greater than one year, the transaction price allocated to performance obligations that are unsatisfied as of June 25, 2022 was \$11.3 billion, which is primarily comprised of undelivered or partially undelivered Systems under contract, and which a substantial majority relates to undelivered or partially undelivered Systems in connection with the Master Automation Agreement with Walmart Inc. ("Walmart") to implement Systems in all of Walmart's 42 regional distribution centers.
 The definition of remaining performance obligations excludes: (i) any variable consideration, including future adjustments for inflation or deflation, and (ii) those contracts that provide the customer with the right to cancel or terminate the contract without incurring a substantial penalty.
-The Company expects to recognize approximately 6% of its remaining performance obligations for contracts with an original expected duration of one year or less.
+The Company expects to recognize approximately 6% of its remaining performance obligations as revenue in the next 12 months, and the remaining thereafter, depending on the timing of System installation timelines.
+The Company does not disclose the value of remaining performance obligations for contracts with an original expected duration of one year or less.